 Understanding Mortgage Insurance

 The biggest hurdle to owning a home for most home-buyers is the down payment.
 For a majority of loans, the minimum down payment is 20% of the purchase price.
 The down payment serves as evidence to lenders that you are financially prepared to take on mortgage debt.
-If you don’t have at least 20%, you will be required to pay mortgage insurance.
+If you don’t have 20% to put down on a home, you may be required to pay mortgage insurance.
 Many homeowners are paying it while others try to avoid it.
-So, what is mortgage insurance and why are you having to pay it?
+So what is mortgage insurance and why are you having to pay it?

 There are several types of mortgage insurance.
 On the conventional loan side, it is called private mortgage insurance (PMI) while on the FHA side, it is known as a mortgage insurance premium (MIP) since they have a different insurance structure.
 Mortgage insurance is paid for by the homeowner, but is used to protect the lender if the loan should go into foreclosure.